FadlSadiq/ForexTrading/README.md

 ## Model Structure
 The core of the simulator is a hybrid deep learning model that combines:

-- Transformer — for capturing global temporal dependencies
+- Convolutional Layers (CNN) — for extracting local time-series features
 - Bidirectional GRU — for modeling sequential market dynamics
 - Attention Mechanism — to focus on the most relevant time periods